 It is essential to involve residents, local groups and organisations in making choices and decisions about the future development and priorities for our open spaces.
-The draft strategy now informs a consultation and collaboration process to help create an accurate, detailed open space action plan for each neighbourhood / settlement in the borough and to ensure that the vision and objectives of Chorley Council are supported.
+The strategy informed a consultation and collaboration process between November 2013 and February 2014 to help create an accurate, detailed open space action plan for each neighbourhood / settlement in the borough and to ensure that the vision and objectives of Chorley Council are supported.